derpston/python-multitail2/README.md

 Examples
 -------
-Emits (path, line) tuples representing the path to the file that each line comes from.
+Emits ((path, offset), line) tuples representing the path to the file that each line comes from, along with a byte offset where the line begins.

 #### Generator